 These feature-rich, expertly designed cameras are tops in performance and tech, but are they worth the price?

-Yeah, almost $200.
+Yeah, almost $300.
 That’s kind of a tough pill to swallow if you’re looking for a multi-camera security solution at your property.
 But don’t start sweating just yet; keep in mind that this is way more than a camera.
-As with many products in Google’s smart home ecosystem, the features and tech injected into these cameras – not to mention the fact that IQ Cams include a built-in Google Assistant – do justify a bump in price over other leading outdoor camera brands.
+As with many products in Google’s smart home ecosystem, the features and tech injected into these cameras make them more than the sum of their parts, like a lot of our leading outdoor camera brands.

 Now, before we break down Nest Cams one by one, here are a few quick stats on Google Nest to consider:

 Pro Tip: Want to save big bucks on one of these Nest Cams?
 Check out our Nest Cams Prime Day deals and discounts guide.

 We’re going to dig deep into each one of these pieces of equipment and get into the value of each one.
 We’re also going to be discussing subscription packages and cloud storage plans, and we’ll touch on some ways to save.